 The stem is tough and pliable, you can bend it back and forth and it won't budge, in fact, you have to be careful when removing the stems for cooking these, since the cap will tear with it if you use too much force.
-There's a lot of mushrooms that can look like these, but most of the other ones have stems that are brittle, or snap off easily when bent.

 Then there's the cap, the fairy rings that I pick usually have an umbonate, or bell shaped cap.
 When I show it to people, I usually describe it as looking like a nipple, which seems to help.

-- Have a white spore print
+- White spore print

 - Typically have a nipple shaped cap

-- Have a tell-tale, tough, pliable stem
+- Have a tough, pliable stem

 - Generally grow in rings